orientechnologies/orientjs/README.md

 An extremely minimalist command line interface is provided to allow databases to created and migrations to be applied via the terminal.

-To be useful, oriento requires some arguments to authenticate against the server.
+To be useful, OrientJS requires some arguments to authenticate against the server.
 All operations require the `password` argument unless the user is configured with an empty password.
 For operations that involve a specific db, include the `dbname` argument (with `dbuser` and `dbpassword` if they are set to something other than the default).

-You can get a list of the supported arguments using `oriento --help`.
+You can get a list of the supported arguments using `orientjs --help`.

 ```sh
   -d, --cwd         The working directory to use.